 We are all registered with the Health and Care Professions Council (HCPC)

 Beth is highly skilled with a specific interest in people with persistent back and neck pain , vestibular problems , headaches and temporo-mandibular joint issues.
 She is also trained to treat people following reconstructive surgery.

 Beth Trained in London and then worked in London Teaching Hospitals where she completed her Post Graduate Manipulation course gaining her MMACP membership.
 Later she was involved in teaching both undergraduates and postgraduates in manual therapy.

 She lived and worked abroad for 17 years, the last 10 of those spent in Australia in private practice before moving back to England in 1988.
 After moving to Somerset she worked part time in the NHS before starting Street Physiotherapy Practice in 1999.

 Between 2001 -2010 she took over the Physiotherapy service at Millfield School with Sara, expanding her expertise in adolescent sporting and growth related conditions.

-Angela has specific interest in sports injuries and growth related conditions in children and young people, lower limb biomechanics, rehabilitation after injuries and surgery and persistent pain.
+Angela has a specific interest in sports Injuries and growth related conditions in young people, lower limb biomechanics, rehabilitation after injuries and surgery and persistent pain.

 Angela trained in London.
 Her first jobs were in Chichester in the NHS rotating through all the specialities.
 Her senior job there was in Paediatrics.